 The main campus of the Seminary extends four hundred feet along the entire frontage of the 3900 block of Swiss Avenue, five hundred feet along St. Joseph Street, and four hundred seventy feet along Apple Street.
-It covers an area of four and seven-eights acres.
+It covers an area of approximately five acres.
 It is located in a stabilized residential and apartment section of Dallas about one and one-half miles from the center of the downtown business district.